digi-ron/AU-Falcon-SPUD-Project/Electrical/Relays/Relays.md

 These relays are not particularly common compared to the mini-ISO counterparts, however they function in a very similar way.
 Unfortunately the pin numbers are also changed on these relays, likely due to the difference in standards

-> NOTE: the OEM relays from the AU Falcons appear to be 5-Way Micro-ISO relays with the alternate output pin, pin 4, cut off.
+> the OEM relays from the AU Falcons appear to be 5-Way Micro-ISO relays with the alternate output pin, pin 4, cut off.
+{: .block-note}

 ### Layout